-The iPhone 14 Pro Max ($1,099) is the best phone in the series.
-It’s a minor upgrade over its predecessor, sporting the faster A16 Bionic chipset, an improved camera system, an always-on display, and the Dynamic Island, which is a pill-like camera cutout that has a few tricks up its sleeve — more on that later.
+- The iPhone 14 Pro Max ($1,099) is the best phone in the series.
+It’s a minor upgrade over its predecessor, sporting the faster A16 Bionic chipset, an improved camera system, an always-on display, and the Dynamic Island, a pill-like camera cutout with a few tricks up its sleeve.

-The iPhone 14 Pro ($999) is identical to the Max model in many ways.
+- The iPhone 14 Pro ($999) is identical to the Max model in many ways.
 It has the same chipset, storage configurations, cameras, and other bells and whistles.
-The main difference between the two is that the iPhone 14 Pro is smaller, offering a 6.1-inch display as opposed to the iPhone 14 Pro Max’s 6.7 inches.
+The main difference between the two is that the iPhone 14 Pro is smaller, offering a 6.1-inch display instead of the iPhone 14 Pro Max’s 6.7 inches.
 It also has a smaller battery.

-Next up is the iPhone 14 Plus ($899), which offers the big-screen experience of the iPhone 14 Pro Max but ditches a lot of features in exchange for a lower price.
-It for instance uses the A15 Bionic chipset, which powered 2021’s iPhone 13 series.
+- Next up is the iPhone 14 Plus ($899), which offers the big-screen experience of the iPhone 14 Pro Max but ditches a lot of features in exchange for a lower price.
+For instance, it uses the A15 Bionic chipset, which powered 2021’s iPhone 13 series.
 It’s very similar to the iPhone 13, sporting two cameras and a display notch, but with superior battery life.

 Are the iPhone 14 phones worth buying?